-There are many benefits to a strong sober support network, such as reduced risk of relapse, increased fulfilment in recovery, and opportunities to grow and enrich your life.
+There are many benefits to a strong sober support network, such as reduced risk of relapse, increased fulfillment in recovery, and opportunities to grow and enrich your life.
 But if you're newly sober or haven't gotten plugged into a network of sober peers, you may not know where to start.
 To add, meeting people isn't easy and it can be even more difficult to talk to others about what seems like the most vulnerable part of your life.
 It's stressful and confusing, but it's also important.
 Here are 4 tips to help you get your sober network started.

 1. Embrace the call list.

 While you might not know what to do with it at first, embrace the call list.
 Add your name to it and take a copy.
 Try to make a connection with one person at the meeting by sending a text or making a brief phone call.
 You need to participate in order to form a sober support network.
 This is a great place to start.